Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Saturated descent and crystalline comparison

 of $E_\infty$-rings, and a $\phi$-equivariant equivalence of $E_\infty$-rings, where the right-hand side is the prismatic cohomology of \cite{BSPrism}. \begin{proof} We begin by proving the statement for derived (log) de Rham cohomology.

 Since $L\Omega_{(A,M)/R}$ is $p$-complete (by definition), it is enough to check that the canonical map to the limit is an equivalence modulo $p$.
 As in \cite[Example 5.12]{BMS2}, let $\Fil^{\rm conj}_{n}L\Omega_{-/R}\otimes^L_{\Z}\Z/p\Z$ denote the conjugate filtration (see \cite{Bhatt2012padicDD}, the definition is identical to the non-log case, and simply follows from the existence of a canonical filtration on the homotopy-colimit of a simplicial cosimplicial $A$-module).
 We have that $\Fil^{\rm conj}_{-1}L\Omega_{-/R}\otimes^L_{\Z}\Z/p\Z = 0$, and the filtration is exhaustive, that is $\colim_n \Fil^{\rm conj}_{n}L\Omega_{-/R}\otimes^L_{\Z}\Z/p\Z\simeq L\Omega_{-/R}\otimes^L_{\Z}\Z/p\Z$.
 Moreover we have an identification $\mathrm{gr}_n^{\rm conj}L\Omega_{-/R}\otimes^L_{\Z}\Z/p\Z\simeq \bigwedge^n(\L_{-/R})[-n]\otimes^L_{\Z}\Z/p\Z$.
-By Proposition \ref{prop:semipf-invariance-cotangent} and Theorem \ref{thm:sat-descent-nonderived}, we deduce by induction that for all $n$ that Since $(A\otimes_{R\langle M\rangle}R\langle \check{C}^{\rm sat}(M_{\rm perf})^m\rangle)$ is quasisyntomic for all $m$ by Lemma \ref{lem:cotimes-qsyn}, we have that $\Fil^{\rm conj}_{n}L\Omega_{(A\otimes_{R\langle M\rangle}R\langle \check{C}^{\rm sat}(M_{\rm perf})^m\rangle)/R}\otimes^L_{\Z}\Z/p\Z$ takes value in $\cD^{\geq -1}$ for all $n$, as each $\L_{-/R}$ has $p$-completed Tor amplitude $[-1,0]$: this implies that in this case, the direct product totalization coincides with the direct sum totalization (as in each cosimplicial degree there are only finitely many terms), and since the direct sum totalization commutes with filtered colimits we conclude.
+By Proposition \ref{prop:semipf-invariance-cotangent} and Theorem \ref{thm:sat-descent-nonderived}, we deduce by induction that for all $n$ that Since $A\otimes_{R\langle M\rangle}R\langle M_\mathrm{perf}^{\oplus_M^{\rm sat} (m + 1)}\rangle$ is quasisyntomic for all $m$ by Lemma \ref{lem:cotimes-qsyn}, we have that $\Fil^{\rm conj}_{n}L\Omega_{A\otimes_{R\langle M\rangle}R\langle M_\mathrm{perf}^{\oplus_M^{\rm sat} (m + 1)}\rangle/R}\otimes^L_{\Z}\Z/p\Z$ takes value in $\cD^{\geq -1}$ for all $n$, as each $\L_{-/R}$ has $p$-completed Tor amplitude $[-1,0]$: this implies that in this case, the direct product totalization coincides with the direct sum totalization (as in each cosimplicial degree there are only finitely many terms), and since the direct sum totalization commutes with filtered colimits we conclude.

 For the second isomorphism, we use the fact that $\cPrism^{\rm nc}_{-/R}$ is $\xi$-complete, so it is enough to check that the natural map is an equivalence modulo $\xi$, thus reducing to the case of $L\Omega$.
-One only needs to notice that, since $M_{\rm perf}$ is perfect, we have

-This can also be checked by working modulo $\xi$, reducing the statement to derived de Rham cohomology, and then to the cotangent complex as before.
+One only needs to notice that, since $M_{\rm perf}$ is perfect, we have This can also be checked by working modulo $\xi$, reducing the statement to derived de Rham cohomology, and then to the cotangent complex as before.
 Finally, the fact that (non logarithmic) $\cPrism^{\rm nc}_{-/R}$ agrees with $\Prism_{-/A_{\rm inf}(R)}$ is the content of \cite[Theorem 13.1]{BSPrism}.

 \end{proof} \end{cor}